deckerweb/connect-polylang-elementor/README.md

 ## Donate
 Enjoy using *Connect Polylang Elementor*? [**Please consider making a donation**](https://www.paypal.me/deckerweb) to support the project's continued development.

+## Credits
+Credit where credit is due.
+The following code/ classes, all licensed under the GPL.
+Note: Credit is also referenced in the code doc block inline where used.

+* Polylang Switcher class (Elementor Widget) and its CSS based on widget from plugin "Language Switcher for Elementor" by Solitweb (GPLv2 or later)

 ## Plugin Links